 Did you know that 77% of bonus abusers in iGaming do not have any social media presence related to their email address?
 Or that only 10% of bonus abusers have a Facebook account registered with their email address.

-These are exactly the kinds of insights you can uncover with SEON’s fraud prevention tools, ranging from lightweight data enrichment to a full end-to-end, modular solution that integrates seamlessly into your platform.
-To see how SEON can help your esport gaming company reduce chargebacks, perform better KYC checks, and block bonus abuse and mult-accounting, don’t hesitate to contact us for a free demo today!
+These are exactly the kinds of insights you can uncover with SEON’s fraud prevention tools, ranging from lightweight data enrichment to a full end-to-end, modular solution that integrates seamlessly into your platform for fighting esport gaming fraud.
+To see how SEON can help your esport gaming company reduce chargebacks, perform better KYC checks, and block bonus abuse and multi-accounting, don’t hesitate to contact us for a free demo today!